Blockstream/satellite/doc/hardware.md

 We recommend using an RTL-SDR with a temperature-controlled crystal oscillator (TCXO), as the TCXO has better frequency stability than a conventional crystal oscillator (XO).
-There are a few models in the market featuring TCXO with frequency accuracy within 0.5 ppm to 1.0 ppm, which are good choices.
+A few models in the market feature a TCXO with frequency accuracy within 0.5 ppm to 1.0 ppm, which are good choices.

 Regarding the tuner, the choice depends on the satellite covering your location.
 The two recommended tuners are the R820T2 and the E4000.
 The table